Frivox1/coin_control/README.md

 ## Introduction

 Coin Control is a centralized platform designed to help you manage all your accounts.
-The application allows you to keep track of your finances effortlessly, using graphical representations for greater financial control and insight.
-Currently, it does not support viewing transaction history, but this feature is planned to be added soon.
+The application allows you to effortlessly keep track of your finances, utilizing graphical representations for enhanced financial control and insight.
+As of now, it now supports viewing transaction history, providing you with a comprehensive overview of your past transactions.
+Additionally, your transaction history is reset every Sunday, ensuring a fresh start each week.

 ## Features

 - **Account Aggregation**: Easily connect and manage multiple accounts from various financial institutions and various account types.
 - **Insights and Reports**: Gain valuable insights into your financial health with comprehensive analytics and graphical representations.
+- **Balance and Transactions history**: Delve into your account balances and explore your transaction history effortlessly.
 - **Security**: Your data is stored securely in the cloud, ensuring your privacy and security.

 ## Cloning the Project